-Our Board of Directors expects to adopt, and we expect our stockholders to approve, the 2024 Incentive Plan prior to the completion of the offering, in order to provide a means through which to attract, motivate, and retain key personnel.
+Our Board of Directors adopted, and our stockholders have approved, the 2024 Incentive Plan, in order to provide a means through which to attract, motivate, and retain key personnel.
 Awards under the 2024 Incentive Plan may be granted to any (i) individual employed by us or our subsidiaries (other than those U.S. employees covered by a collective bargaining agreement unless and to the extent that such eligibility is set forth in such collective bargaining agreement or similar agreement); (ii) director or officer of us or our subsidiaries; or (iii) consultant or advisor to us or our subsidiaries who may be offered securities registrable pursuant to a registration statement on Form S-8 under the Securities Act.
 The 2024 Incentive Plan will be administered by the Compensation Committee or such other committee of our Board of Directors to which it has properly delegated power, or if no such committee or subcommittee exists, our Board of Directors.